symphonycms/wg/docs/working/pages.markdown

         <xsl:apply-templates select="page-content" mode="static" />
     </xsl:template>

-This makes it quite easy to manage your static content.
-Now you no longer have to make exceptions for things like:
+This makes it quite easy to manage your static content, and provides a simple way to handle exceptions.

-* The client want a banner on static page A, but not on static page B
-* Every page should have a different image on top
-* All pages have a picture, except page C, which has a Flash element.

 ## Hold the phone!
 All of this means my client will not be able to add new pages by himself! ##

 That's also true.
 But is adding pages _really_ what your client wants?
-In my experience as a web developer, I found that 99% of the clients I meet don't need to add new pages to their website on a regular basis.
+In my experience as a web developer, I've found that 99% of my clients don't need to add new pages to their site on a regular basis.
 What they **do** add are:

 * News items
 * Projects